 Rectal bleeding can refer to any blood that passes from your anus, although rectal bleeding is usually assumed to refer to bleeding from your lower colon or rectum.
-Your rectum makes up the last few inches of your large intestine.
+Your rectum makes up the lower portion of your large intestine.

 Rectal bleeding may show up as blood in your stool, on the toilet paper or in the toilet bowl.
 Blood that results from rectal bleeding is usually bright red in color, but occasionally can be dark maroon.